 Traditionally, public health measures the distribution of a problem, defines the causes, and designs and implements interventions.
-Every step of this process relies on reliable numbers generated by epidemiology: the study of factors affecting the health and illness of populations.
-Since its founding, HSPH has made a priority of teaching and research into the methods of epidemiology, analyzed data on epidemic and endemic disease, and evaluated control methods.
+Every step of this process relies on reliable numbers generated by epidemiology—the study of factors affecting the health and illness of populations.
+Since its founding, the School has made a priority of teaching and research into the methods of epidemiology, analyzed data on epidemic and endemic disease, and evaluated control methods.

-The School has also made signal contributions to the field of biostatistics the theory and application of statistical science to public health problems and biomedical research.
-HSPH provided the biostatistical design for the first study showing a connection between DES a drug used to prevent miscarriages and vaginal cancers, miscarriages and infertility in a mother’s female offspring.
-Beginning in the 1980s, HSPH built large biostatistics laboratories capable of administering and keeping tabs on hundreds of clinical trials at once.
+The School has also made signal contributions to the field of biostatistics—the theory and application of statistical science to public health problems and biomedical research.
+The School provided the biostatistical design for the first study showing a connection between DES, a drug used to prevent miscarriages, and vaginal cancers, miscarriages, and infertility in a mother’s female offspring.
+Beginning in the 1980s, the School built large biostatistics laboratories capable of administering and keeping tabs on hundreds of clinical trials at once.
 The labs played a key role in the development of cancer treatments.
-And the Center for Biostatistics in AIDS Research, established in 1995, became the nation’s leading facility for assessing antiviral therapies for HIV infection, analyzing treatments for common opportunistic infections, and bringing innovations to the design and coordination of AIDS clinical trials.
+And the Center for Biostatistics in AIDS Research, established in 1995, became the nation’s leading facility for assessing antiviral therapies for HIV infection, analyzing treatments for common opportunistic infections and bringing innovations to the design and coordination of AIDS clinical trials.

-HSPH scientists have also developed improved treatment protocols to reduce hospital selection for drug-resistant bacteria.
-Its biostatisticians have discovered out how to analyze massive quantities of genetic data, speeding the quest for the genetic basis of asthma, diabetes and other disorders.
+School scientists have also developed improved treatment protocols to reduce hospital selection for drug-resistant bacteria.
+Its biostatisticians have discovered how to analyze massive quantities of genetic data, speeding the quest for the genetic basis of asthma, diabetes, and other disorders.

 Next: Society and Health